BeatrizC25/TestingChatGPT/README.md

 When a train file existed, I used that one; otherwise I tranformed and re-shaped the whole dataset.
 For the ScienceQA Dataset, I extracted only the questions related to Social and Language sciences.

+### Folders In This Repository:
-### Code
+#### Code
-Most of the code was done in Python as it made it easier to re-shape the datasets.
-To be able to better organize myself and my workspace, I created several Python files to perform the change I had in mind.
-Each folder has all the Python files used for the dataset mentioned.
+In this folder you can find all the code files created during the proccess of re-structuring the datasets, sampling them, using the OpenAI's APIs and organizing the results with R. This folder contains both Pyhton and R files.

+#### Files
+Here you will be able to find all the files that were exported in the Python files along with the Excel files I used for my analysis.
+This folder includes CSV and Excel files.